WireGuard/wireguard-windows/docs/buildrun.md

 C:\Projects\wireguard-windows> amd64\wireguard.exe
 ```

-Since WireGuard requires the Wintun driver to be installed, and this generally requires a valid Microsoft signature, you may benefit from first installing a release of WireGuard for Windows from the official [wireguard.com](https://www.wireguard.com/install/) builds, which bundles a Microsoft-signed Wintun, and then subsequently run your own wireguard.exe.
+Since WireGuard requires a driver to be installed, and this generally requires a valid Microsoft signature, you may benefit from first installing a release of WireGuard for Windows from the official [wireguard.com](https://www.wireguard.com/install/) builds, which bundles a Microsoft-signed driver, and then subsequently run your own wireguard.exe.
 Alternatively, you can craft your own installer using the `quickinstall.bat` script.

 ### Optional: Localizing